 Successful completion of the program should equip the student with the skills and ability to apply the knowledge in nutrition and dietetics as measured by the Registration Examination for Dietitians.
 The graduate of Cox College’s Master’s in Nutrition Diagnostics/Dietetic Internship program is prepared to practice in multiple areas of dietetics, including foodservice systems management, therapeutic clinical practice, and normal and preventive nutrition in a variety of settings.
 The program concentration and Master’s in nutrition diagnostics will prepare the graduate for an emerging area of clinical practice.

-Applicants must complete the online application form for the Cox College Graduate Department.
+Applicants must complete the Cox College Graduate Application.

 Applicants having completed an internship must provide evidence of eligibility to take the Registration Examination for Dietitians or RD status.

 Provide a 1-2 page personal statement addressing the following:

 - Describe the significant professional responsibilities you have held.

 - State your professional goals and reasons for desiring to enroll in this MND.